Icosian Reflections

 (2)

 But it got me thinking.
 What am I doing with my days to make (other) people's days better?
 What is the marginal happiness that results from an hour of my time spent working on heterogeneous-source, free-text medical data mining?
 (For those of you who don't know, MDM was my summer research, and it's stuck around as a part-time thing I do sometimes during term-time.)
 What's the absolute utility of one hour spent ballroom dancing?
 Teaching at OGPS?
 Giving private tours of Harvard?
 Blogging?
-How about
+How about my CS degree?
+What's that worth to me?
+What's it worth to the world?

 READ MORE